freedomotic/fd-developer-manual/docs/source/getting-started/maven-reference-sheet.rst

     cd FREEDOMOTIC_ROOT
     java -jar framework/freedomotic-core/target/freedomotic-core/freedomotic.jar

-As alternative you can start **freedomotic-core** project from your favourite IDE.
+As an alternative you can start **freedomotic-core** project from your favourite IDE.

 Compile and test your own plugin